Increase Your Credit Card Limit

 Aim to keep the credit utilization ratio below 30%.
 This displays your capacity to manage credit responsibly while also reducing the creditor's risk assessment.

-3. Request Credit Card Limit increase After Responsible Use
+3. Request a Credit Card Limit increase After Responsible Use

-Once you've established a good credit history with your current limit, consider requesting an increase.
-Ideally, wait at least six months to a year of consistent responsible usage before making your request.
+Once you have established a good credit history with your current limit, consider requesting an increase.
+Ideally, wait at least six months to a year of consistent, responsible usage before making your request.

 4. Contact Your Card Issuer Directly